Best AI Agent Skills for Secret Detection in 2026

 8 agentsecrets by The-17

-Zero-knowledge secrets infrastructure built for AI agents to operate, not just consume.
+Zero-knowledge credentials infrastructure built for AI agents to operate, not just consume.

 View Details → GitHub →